-- If you’re eligible for any special property tax rebates — perhaps because you’re a senior citizen, have a low income, or maybe because you simply live in your state.
+- If you’re eligible for any special property tax rebates — perhaps because you’re a senior citizen, have a low income or simply live in your state.
 For example, New York has a program known as STAR (School Tax Relief) to save homeowners money on their school taxes.
-By completing a short form, folks in the Empire State see a reduction on their next bill.
+By completing a short form, folks in the Empire State can see a reduction on their next bill.
 So ask your tax assessor about any possible programs.

-2. Go over your home’s assessment in detail.
-Note all discrepancies – especially major ones.
+- Go over your home’s assessment in detail.
+Note all discrepancies, especially major ones.
 Does it say that you have three bathrooms instead of two?
 Is your house closer to 2,500 square feet, rather than the 3,500 square feet that shows on the assessment?
 Measure to find out the exact footage.
 Is yours a frame house, not brick?
 Did a typo make your dwelling appear a couple of decades newer than it actually is?
-Does it say that your home is in good condition when what you really own is a fixer-upper with a wet basement?
-Errors like these, that make your property seem more valuable than it really is, can cost you money every year – for as long as you own your home.
+Does it say that your home is in good condition when what you really own is a fixer upper with a wet basement?
+Errors like these, which make your property seem more valuable than it really is, can cost you money every year for as long as you own your home.

-3. If you find mistakes, speak to the assessor and request that they be corrected.
+- If you find mistakes, speak to the assessor and request that they be corrected.
 Be nice!
-No one wants to help a meanie.
-Tax assessors, being human and hassled, make mistakes.
-Doesn’t everyone?
+A tax assessor, being human and hassled, can make mistakes.
 It’s nothing personal, so don’t treat it that way.
-Hopefully, you can resolve these errors in a pleasant meeting with the assessor.
+Hopefully, you can resolve these errors in a pleasant meeting.
 If photos will show what you mean about the assessment being incorrect, bring them with you, along with your measurements, your property’s survey, a recent appraisal … anything that will objectively show what you mean.

-4. If there are no mistakes or they are in your favor (it happens, folks), you still want to make sure your assessment is the same or lower than comparable homes.
+- If there are no mistakes or they are in your favor (it happens, folks), you still want to make sure your assessment is the same or lower than comparable homes.
 If you find similar homes that are assessed for less than your house, they pay less in taxes than you do.
-If you find better homes that pay less, you certainly have good reason to appeal for mercy … that is, a lower assessment!
+If you find better homes that pay less, you certainly have good reason to appeal for mercy — or a lower assessment!

 Make sure you know the grievance process in advance and follow it throughout.
-A good way to get going is to take a walk around your neighborhood and jot down the addresses of homes you think are quite similar to your home — that is, they are about as old and large.
-Take pictures of ones that also seem in the same condition, if they are on lots that are about the same as yours.
-If you have a double corner lot, don’t bother with smaller lots, and vice versa.
+A good way to get going is to take a walk around your neighborhood and jot down the addresses of homes you think are quite similar to your home — that is, they share the same age and size.
+Take pictures of ones that appear to be in the same condition, if they are on lots that are about the same as yours.
+If you have a double-corner lot, don’t bother with smaller lots and vice versa.

-While you’re strolling, write down the addresses and take some pictures of homes that are probably worth more than yours – that are bigger, sturdier, newer, and so on.
+While strolling, write down the addresses and take some pictures of homes that are probably worth more than yours — homes that are bigger, sturdier, newer and so on.
 If you discover that they pay less in taxes, you’ll have a good case to make.
 Similarly, if you know of any homes that have recently sold in the area, include them as well.
-If they are comparable to your home, but sold for significantly less than your home’s assessment, you’ll have more to talk about at the hearing.
+If they are comparable to your home but sold for significantly less than your home’s assessment, you’ll have more to talk about at the hearing.

 Hopefully, your assessor can give you the link to a website that has accurate information for your community so you can look up these addresses, check the property details (e.g., square footage, number of rooms, size of lot), and see the assessment as well as what they are paying in taxes.

 The comparisons are much easier to find when you can cruise around one official site and soon see what every house in your neighborhood is worth.
-If that’s not possible, stop by a local real estate office and ask an agent to help you use the Multiple Listing Service (MLS), which is hopefully computerized in your county.
+If that’s not possible, stop by a local real estate office and ask an agent to help you use the Multiple Listing Service (MLS), which may be computerized in your county.
 You may discover that there is easy public access to MLS.
-If not, it won’t take a realtor long to help you out, and they surely need all the friends they can get these days!
+If not, it won’t take a realtor long to help out.

-Typically used to help buyers find homes, the data that appear on MLS make it easy to look up the homes you scouted out.
+Typically used to help buyers find homes, the data that appear on MLS make it easy to look up the homes you’ve scouted.
 While you’re at it, use MLS to find other similar homes to see how much their owners pay in taxes.
-MLS can also be used by the realtor to perform a “comparative market analysis” of your home — where it is compared to similar properties that have recently sold.
+MLS can also be used by the realtor to perform a “comparative market analysis” of your home — i.e., where it is compared to similar properties that have recently sold.

 It’d be great if the realtor would print out this information for you, which may even include pictures of the inside and outside of these homes, if they have changed hands in the last few years, and if they are currently on the market.
-You’ll want the print-outs as part of your case during the grievance process.
-If s/he balks at the expense, you can point out that sooner or later, you’ll be a seller and a buyer in search of an agent — or simply ask to have links to the relevant documents emailed to you so you can do the printing.
+You’ll want the print outs as part of your case during the grievance process.
+If she balks at the expense, you can point out that sooner or later, you’ll be a seller and a buyer in search of an agent — or simply ask to have links to the relevant documents emailed.

-Diane, who put together quite a dossier, was able to get the increase in her home’s assessment knocked down by 40%!
-She advises: “A picture is truly worth a thousand words.
+Rosener, who put together quite a dossier, was able to get the increase in her home’s assessment knocked down by 40%.
+She advises “a picture is truly worth a thousand words.
 You will be trying to convince someone to lower your property taxes who hasn’t seen your house, or maybe hasn’t even been in your neighborhood.
 Take plenty of photos, even if you don’t use them all.”